Nurse Entry to Practice (NETP) / New Entry to Specialist Programmes (NESP)

 Post graduate opportunities

-Taranaki DHB offers a post graduate paper within the NETP programme and the NESP programme entails two papers resulting in a post graduate certificate (in Mental Health) with the completion of the programme.
+Te Whatu Ora Taranaki offers a post graduate paper within the NETP programme and the NESP programme includes two papers resulting in a post graduate certificate (in Mental Health) with the completion of the programme.

 Professional development and recognition programme (PDRP)

 The Professional Development Recognition Programme for nurses (PDRP) is a professional development programme designed to recognise and reward nurses for their individual level of practice and their contribution to nursing.
-Taranaki DHB supports NETP/NESP registered nurses to complete their PDRPs as part of their programmes.
-Graduates enter the PDRP as beginning practitioners however at the end of their NETP/NESP programme graduates will have demonstrated competent nursing practice - the next level on the PDRP.
+Te Whatu Ora Taranaki supports NETP/NESP registered nurses to complete their PDRP portfolio as part of their programme.
+New graduates enter the PDRP as beginning practitioners however at the end of their NETP/NESP programme will have demonstrated competent nursing practice - the next level on the PDRP.

 For more information regarding the PDRP please see the Professional Development Recognition Programme page